ACM SIGHPC/Intel Computational and

 Data Science Fellows

-ACM’s Special Interest Group on High Performance Computing (SIGHPC), in collaboration with Intel, has announced the 7 recipients of the ACM SIGHPC/Intel Computational and Data Science Fellowships for 2018.
+ACM’s Special Interest Group on High Performance Computing (SIGHPC), in collaboration with Intel, has announced the six recipients of the ACM SIGHPC/Intel Computational and Data Science Fellowships for 2019.
+The fellowships are highly competitive, and are awarded after a rigorous merit review.
+For the first time in the fellowship’s history, all of the recipients are women.
 The fellowship is funded by Intel and is presented each year at the annual SC conference.

 The fellowship was established as a five-year program to increase the diversity of students pursuing graduate degrees in data science and computational science, including women as well as students from racial/ethnic backgrounds that have been historically underrepresented in the computing field.
 The fellowship provides $15,000 annually for study anywhere in the world.

 Students were nominated by their graduate advisors.
-Nominees spanned disciplines from genetics and geography to engineering and mathematics, and represented large, mid-sized, and small institutions in 32 countries.
-More than 80% of nominees were female, and more than 40% were identified as an underrepresented minority in their country of study.
-This year saw record numbers of applicants outside North America who identify as part of an underrepresented group in their country of study.
+Nominees spanned disciplines from oceanography and linguistics to engineering and mathematics, and represented large, mid-sized, and small institutions in countries around the world.
+More than 85% of nominees were female, and 45% were identified as an underrepresented minority in their country of study.

 The nominations were evaluated and ranked by a panel of experts (who were themselves diverse with respect to race, gender, discipline, and nationality) based on nominees’ overall potential for excellence in data science and/or computational science, and the extent to which they will serve as leaders and role models to increase diversity in the workplace.

-Of the 7 students named as winners this year, six are women and all are underrepresented minorities in their country of study.
+Of the six students named as winners this year, all are women; four are underrepresented minorities in their country of study, and one is deaf.
 They are pursuing MS and PhD degrees in a variety of applied fields:

-- Kiante Brantley (Ph.D., Computer Science), University of Maryland
+- Brienna Herold (PhD, Computer Science), University of Minnesota

-- Anne Marsden (Ph.D., Computer Science), Stanford University
+- Monsurat Olaosebikan (PhD, Computer Science), Tufts University

 Funding will be awarded in August.
-The winners will receive travel support to attend SC18 in Dallas, Texas (USA), where they will be recognized during the awards ceremony.
+The winners will receive travel support to attend SC19 in Denver, Colorado (USA), where they will be recognized during the awards ceremony.
 They will also receive a complimentary membership in SIGHPC for the duration of their fellowship.